stephenajulu/julzinsight.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
       We bring your ideas to life!
-From concept to market domination.
+From conception to market domination.
 We turn them into impactful products and brands.
     content: >-

 seo:
   title: Julz Insight
   description: >-
-   Julz Insight is a tech firm focused on bringing your ideas to life.
-From concept to market dominance!
-Turning them into impactful products, projects and brands.
+   Julz Insight is a tech firm focused on bringing your ideas to life!
+From conception to market domination.
+We turn them into impactful products and brands.
   extra:
     - name: 'og:type'
       value: website